learnk8s/learnk8s.io/src/bsk201910/autoscaling.md

-## How to autoscale your app on Kubernetes?
+## How do you scale apps on Kubernetes?

 Deploying an app to production with a static configuration is not optimal.